 Anybody involved in eCommerce understands that personalization is an incredibly important marketing tool.
-Without personalization on your web store, the site lacks the intimate feel that makes customers feel valued and cherished.
+Without a personalization experience on your web store, the site lacks the intimate feel that makes customers feel valued and cherished.
 Happy customers make a happy business, therefore personalization is a must.

 There are some simple ways to personalize your customers’ experience, but in the fast moving world of eCommerce, ‘simple’ on its own just isn’t good enough.
 Let’s take a deeper look at the direction personalization is moving in, and what benefits this practice really has to offer.